 Loan Agreement - On April 17, 2020, we entered into an unsecured loan in the aggregate amount of \$10.0 million ("PPP Loan") with Whitney Bank pursuant to the Paycheck Protection Program ("PPP") under the Coronavirus Aid, Relief, and Economic Security Act, as amended ("CARES Act").
 The PPP Loan, and accrued interest, were eligible to be forgiven partially or in full, if certain conditions were met.
 Following the approval of our application for forgiveness by the Small Business Administration ("SBA"), on July 28, 2021, Whitney Bank received \$9.1 million from the SBA, which was the amount of loan forgiveness requested, plus accrued interest.
-The forgiveness of the PPP Loan and accrued interest resulted in a gain of \$9.1 million during the third quarter 2021.
+The forgiveness of the PPP Loan and accrued interest resulted in a gain of \$9.1 million during both the three and nine months ended September 30, 2021.
 On July 29, 2021, we repaid Whitney Bank the remaining balance of the PPP Loan, together with accrued interest.
 Because the amount borrowed exceeded \$2.0 million, we are required by the SBA to retain all records relating to the PPP Loan for six years from the date the loan was forgiven and permit authorized representatives of the SBA to access such records upon request.
 While we believe we are a qualifying business and have met the eligibility requirements for the PPP Loan, and believe we have used the loan proceeds only for expenses which may be paid using proceeds from the PPP Loan, we can provide no assurances that any potential SBA review or audit will verify the amount forgiven, in whole or in part, and we could be required to repay all or part of the forgiven amount.
+See Note 6 for further discussion of the PPP Loan.